How it works

 Captain picks are tracked every gameweek and scored after the final whistle.
 Accuracy is measured as: did the recommended captain outscore the FPL average captain?

 This is a deliberately strict benchmark — it compares against the collective wisdom of millions of FPL managers, not a random baseline.
-The engine scores well on this metric because it combines bookmaker odds (who is likely to score?) with fixture difficulty (are they likely to play?) and form (are they in form right now?).
+The engine scores well on it because it weighs who is likely to score, whether they are likely to play, and how they are performing right now, all at once — rather than leaning on any single one.

 Live captain results appear on the dashboard once a gameweek is scored.